zntfdr/awesome-twitter-bots/README.md

 ## Meta 🤳🏻
 - [Awesome Bots](https://twitter.com/@awesomeB0ts) - Tweets whenever a new bot is added to this list!
-- [Boy 2 Bot](https://twitter.com/@boy2bot) - Looks for tweets that use the word “boy” and replaces it with “bot"

 ## Money 🤑
-- [Bitcoin Pricebot](https://twitter.com/@BTCPriceBot) - 24hrs Bitcoin Price Summary
+- [Bitcoin Pricebot](https://twitter.com/@BTCPriceBot) 🔥 - 24hrs Bitcoin Price Summary
 - [Bitcoin Supply Bot](https://twitter.com/@btcsupply) - Tells you how many new bitcoin have been generated since the last tweet
 - [Dealing Out Deals](https://twitter.com/@DealingOutDeals) - Tweet @DealingOutDeals an Amazon link with a target price: it will alert you as soon as the price will be lower than that
 - [Notes From Bitcoin](https://twitter.com/@NotesFromBTC) 🔥 - Public notes from Bitcoin transactions, uncensored